-I’ll ignore the wealth of received wisdom that’s surrounded these films for thirteen years and instead provide what’s deserved: praise.
-Following The Matrix‘s lightning-in-a-bottle success, the Wachowskis embarked upon a two-part sequel that expanded much of their original picture’s strengths (aesthetics, action sensibilities, pacing, easily digestible philosophy) into the higher-stakes realm of be-all, end-all conflict.
-But even with such intensity and portent on its mind, this duology makes great effort to balance the present moment with overarching narrative and theme.
+I’ll ignore the wealth of received wisdom that’s surrounded these films for thirteen years and instead offer what’s deserved: praise.
+Following The Matrix‘s lightning-in-a-bottle success, the Wachowskis crafted a two-part sequel expanding their original picture’s strengths (aesthetics, action sensibilities, pacing, easily digestible philosophy) into the realm of be-all, end-all conflict.
+No matter the intensity and portent at its core, this duology makes great effort to balance in-the-moment pleasure with overarching narrative and theme.
 Where do I even start?
-There’s the infamous rave sequence, a tactile, all-colors celebration of humanity intercut with a sex scene more attuned to sensory experience and emotional connection than just about any other 21st-century example.
-There’s an extended, Lambert Wilson-delivered monologue regarding causality that’s sandwiched between a) a plot-advancing exchange where Keanu Reeves must make-out with Monica Bellucci and b) a Cornel West cameo.
-There’s the understanding of how words (e.g. “the Prophecy”) and the voices of those speaking them might attain a mantra-like quality that imbues more emotion than any effect — and yet, still, effects that either continue to awe or now charm in their somewhat-dated status.
-(Visible seams and all, the final Neo-Smith battle remains the greatest of superhero-villain encounters.)
-They’re grand in every sense of the word, especially side-by-side — hence their pairing: when treated as one entity (with a sanity-preserving intermission included), Reloaded and Revolutions play as an epic of the highest order. – Nick N.
+There’s the infamous rave sequence, a tactile, all-colors celebration of humanity intercut with a sex scene more attuned to sensory experience and emotional connection than about any other 21st-century example.
+There’s an extended, Lambert Wilson-delivered monologue on causality sandwiched between a) a plot-advancing exchange wherein Keanu Reeves must make-out with Monica Bellucci and b) a Cornel West cameo.
+There’s an understanding how words (“the Prophecy”) and voices speaking them wield a mantra-like power that dominates any other effect — and, still, numerous effects that either continue to awe or now charm in their somewhat-dated form.
+(Visible seams and all, the final Neo-Smith battle remains the greatest superhero-villain encounter.)
+They’re grand in every sense of the word, especially side-by-side.
+Hence this pairing: treated as one entity (with a sanity-preserving intermission included), Reloaded / Revolutions is an epic of the highest order. – Nick N.

 49. Signs (M. Night Shyamalan)